 THE AGE OF INNOCENCE - Martin Scorsese's brilliant period piece.

 If there’s a tell-tale sign you shouldn’t listen to someone’s movie recommendations, it would be that they hold the belief that Martin Scorsese only ever makes gangster films.
-Unquestionably, the gangster genre is what Scorsese has both excelled at and come to define but if there’s a tell-tale sign you shouldn’t listen to certain movie recommendations, it would be the belief that Martin Scorsese only ever makes gangster films.
-It seems every year, there’s a new Goodfellas knock-off, but there’s a tremendous irony in the criticism of this “one-trick pony”, as it simply exposes the ignorance of the discussion.
+Unquestionably, the gangster genre is what Scorsese has both excelled at and come to define.
+It seems every year, there’s a new “true story crime adaptation” which - in both spirit and form- is essentially a Goodfellas knock-off.
+There’s a tremendous irony in the criticism of Scorsese as a one-trick pony, as it exposes the critic being ignorance of the discussion.

 A distinctly unique addition to Scorsese’s collection of New York stories, it pulses with the power and suffocation of the unspoken.
 Unspoken desires, unspoken judgements which govern the wealthy; where the secrets of other people’s lives are the most valuable commodities.
-Dizzying in its grandiosity, this film is Scorsese at his most formally romantic.
+Dizzying in its grandiosity, this film is Scorsese at his most visuallyromantic.
 Collaborating again with cinematographer Michael Ballhaus (Goodfellas), the two frequently utilize bright Technicolor reds to depict the passion within Archer’s soul.
 In The Age of Innocence, one truly appreciates Scorsese’s penchant for merging emotion and visuals.
-You feel his adoration for classical film, particularly the stunning collaborations of the 40's legends Michael Powell and Emeric Pressburger, as well as Luchino Visconti’s 1963 master work, The Leopard.
+You feel his adoration for the classical, particularly the stunning work of Michael Powell and Emeric Pressburger, as well as Luchino Visconti’s The Leopard.
 And yet in spite of the classical influence, Scorsese blends the film with a stunning modernity only he can provide.
 It is among the most visually stunning films I’ve seen but also one of the most subtextual.
-Gestures, conversations... all seeping with emotions the characters’ couldn’t put words to if they tried.
+Gestures, conversations… all seeping with emotions the characters’ couldn’t put words to if they tried.

 Scorsese first received the novel in 1980 from his friend and collaborator, Jay Cocks, who suspected the romantic piece fell in line with the director’s interests.
 It took him seven years to get around to reading the book.
 Ironically enough, Scorsese cites this film as his “most violent,” due to its clashing between the emotional and the physical.
 It was originally supposed to be released in 1992, however Scorsese was granted an extra year to continue to edit it and ultimately dedicated it to his recently deceased father.
 Famed graphic designers Saul and Elaine Bass designed the highly-stylized credit sequence - a rare honor that a limited number of filmmakers can claim (Alfred Hitchcock, Stanley Kubrick and Billy Wilder to name a few).